Brain Fog and Cognitive Dysfunction in Lyme Disease

 What “brain fog” means in Lyme disease

 Brain fog is not a single symptom.
-In Lyme disease, it refers to a pattern of neurocognitive symptoms of Lyme disease that affect how the brain manages information rather than what a person knows.
+In Lyme disease, it refers to a pattern of neurocognitive symptoms that affect how the brain manages information rather than what a person knows.

 Patients may describe difficulty concentrating, trouble recalling recently learned information, slowed thinking, or problems with planning, organization, and multitasking.
 These changes often fluctuate and may worsen with fatigue, stress, poor sleep, or physical illness.

-Because routine brain imaging and standard cognitive screening are frequently normal, Lyme brain fog is sometimes dismissed or misattributed, despite its real impact on daily functioning.
+Because routine brain imaging and standard cognitive screening are frequently normal, Lyme brain fog is sometimes dismissed or misattributed, despite its significant impact on daily functioning.

 How Lyme disease affects brain function